Lead Generation Glossary: 100 Terms You Ought To Know

 #53 Lead scoring:

-Lead scoring refers to the technique of assigning a score to a lead based on various attributes like demography or behavior on the website.
+Next up in the lead generation glossary is lead scoring – the technique of assigning a score to a lead based on various attributes like demography or behavior on the website.
 For example, if a lead downloads an ebook you might give them a score of 10.
 Similarly, if they ask for a demonstration you score them 40.

 #54 Lead to customer conversion ratio: